 Guidance for mitigating speculative execution side-channel vulnerabilities in Azure

-The recent disclosure of a new class of CPU vulnerabilities known as speculative execution side-channel attacks has resulted in questions from customers seeking more clarity.
+The disclosure of a new class of CPU vulnerabilities known as speculative execution side-channel attacks has resulted in questions from customers seeking more clarity.

-Keeping your Operating Systems up-to-date
+Keeping your operating systems up-to-date

 |Azure Cloud Services||Enable auto update or ensure you are running the newest Guest OS.|

 |Azure Linux Virtual Machines||Install updates from your operating system provider.
 For more information, see Linux later in this document.|

 |Other Azure PaaS Services||There is no action needed for customers using these services.
 Azure automatically keeps your OS versions up-to-date.|

 Additional guidance if you are running untrusted code